tiejustin/UCI-Beall-Matching/README.md

 HOW TO USE

+Create a .txt file named APIKey.txt with the APIKey for Insightly written in it in one line.

 Run the launch.py file to open up the main window

 From there, press UPLOAD button to upload a CSV file that has been imported from Qualtrics that has the contents of potential projects